Manuel Antonio at a Glance

 Where to Stay

 Manuel Antonio is a very popular tourist destination, and thus caters to every budget.
 From $10 dorm beds to luxuries that cost $500+ per night, you’re sure to find it here.
+If you’re planning a family trip, we recommend watching our Guide to Family Travel in Costa Rica.
+Tara Cabatingan, our Travel Consultant discusses details of planning a family vacation with Rodo Alvarez, Costa Rica Expert, where they also share insights on hotels in Manuel Antonio area.
 Generally speaking, the best deals are in Quepos, although some hostels dot the road winding down to Manuel Antonio National Park.
 Mid-range accommodations are sprinkled over the hillside, while many of the region’s upscale choices are perched high on the hill, to take advantage of Manuel Antonio’s best views.
 Most mid-range and upscale hotels offer free shuttles down to the park and beach, so they are convenient even without a vehicle.

 Restaurants & Nightlife